 Call 603-329-6411.
 If someone is not in the building when you call, please leave a message.
-We are retrieving voicemails on a regular basis.
-Please leave a message with the best time & number to reach you and we’ll call you back.
 You can also email circulation@HampsteadLibrary.org.

 How long will Curbside Pickup service be offered?

 Until further notice, even when the library opens to walk-in services.
 Since our service levels are determined based on a number of public health factors, we do not know when our services, or our hours, will change.
 Please check our website www.HampsteadLibrary.org for updates.